Build faster footwork with agility ladder drills for men: beginner drills, sport-specific exits, over-40 safety cues, and a 4-week plan.

 Start here if you are new, returning from a layoff, or using the ladder as a warm-up.
 Your target is quiet feet, tall posture, and clean exits.

-| Drill | How to Do It | Best For | Coach Cue |
+| Drill | How to do it | Best for | Coach cue |

 |---|---|---|---|

-| Two-Foot Run | Both feet touch inside each square before moving forward. | Rhythm and basic foot speed | Quick taps, not stomps |
+| Two-Foot Run | Both feet touch inside each square before you move to the next one. | Rhythm, quick contacts, and warm-up foot speed. | Quick taps, not stomps. |

-| One-In Run | One foot lands in each square as you move forward. | Acceleration rhythm | Use your arms like a sprint |
+| One-In Run | One foot lands in each square as you move forward with sprint-style arms. | Acceleration rhythm for soccer, football, and field sports. | Punch the ground under your hips. |

-| In-In-Out-Out | Step both feet inside, then outside, moving forward. | Coordination and hip control | Keep hips low and quiet |
+| In-In-Out-Out | Step both feet inside the square, then both feet outside as you move forward. | Coordination, hip control, and court-sport footwork. | Keep the hips low and quiet. |

-| Lateral Step | Move sideways through the ladder, both feet in each square. | Basketball, tennis, field defense | Do not cross your feet |
+| Lateral Step | Move sideways through the ladder with both feet touching each square. | Basketball defense, tennis recovery steps, and pickleball movement. | Chest tall, do not cross your feet. |

 Intermediate and Advanced Progressions